NMAK15004U Advanced Operations Research: Stochastic Programming

 - Apply the solution methods presented in the course

-- Implement a solution method using software such as GAMS (in a simplified fashion).
+- Implement a (simplified version of a) solution method using optimization software

 - Understand and reproduce the proofs presented in the course

 - Work out simple proofs using the same techniques as in the course

 - Discuss the challenges of solving SP problems

 - Explain how to exploit the properties of a given class of SP problems in the design of a solution method

 - Adapt a solution method to a given class of SP problems, and make small changes to and extensions of the method

 - Discuss the challenges of modeling and solving practical problems

 - Formulate, implement and solve a practical problem and justify the choice of model formulation, scenario generation method and solution method